 I don’t think I’ve ever seen female characters like these in a film – not their manner, or the way they interact.
 Certainly not in this genre, with this tone.
 It’s as riveting as Widows is on every other level.

-Elizabeth Dibecki just about steals the show – which, given the exceptional cast and that most of the actors’ amazing performances are also playing against type, is saying a lot.
+Elizabeth Dibecki just about steals the show – which, given the exceptional cast and that most of the actors’ amazing performances are also playing against type (including a terrifying Daniel Kaluuya), is saying a lot.
 Her character Alice’s journey from frightened vulnerability to steely strength is compelling enough, but Dibecki’s portrayal, with startling dashes of humour and charm, adds so many little facets and tiny edges to savour along the way.